 You will leave the course ready to apply immediately a new perspective on what you do every day.
 You will be equipped to think about VfM in a practical and creative way and have learned to explain and demonstrate VfM ideas to others, talk about how they are being applied and the results.

 held in Central London, Sheffield or Edinburgh. currently being held online only.

 Training runs from a 0900h registration starting at 0930h prompt, breaking for lunch at 1245h and finishing at 1630h.
 There are breaks in morning and afternoon according to the programme and courses involve breakout or discussion sessions to aid concentration and optimise learning.

-This training is also available as in-house sessions.
+This training is also available as in-house (delivered remotely) sessions.
 Costs are negotiable (but always give a discount on the individual delegate rates) and can include tailoring course material to specific requirements.

 To appreciate and apply VfM concepts to a range of situations.
-To set up the right questions around value for money and use VfM approaches to answer these questions appropriately and in a feasible and meaningful way.
-To be able to communicate to a range of audiences on VfM issues.
+To set up the right questions around value for money and understand the use of VfM approaches to answer these questions appropriately and in a feasible and meaningful way.
+To be able to communicate with a range of audiences on VfM issues.

 What is VfM?
 Who is in the room today?
 The 3E model?